Shalini (actress): Career

-Shalini started her career as a child artist in Ente Mamattikkuttiyammakku and she acted in all the films under the direction of Fazil.
+Shalini started her career as a child artist in Ente Mamattikkuttiyammakku under the direction of Fazil.
 She also played the lead character in the TV serial Amloo telecast in the late 1980s on Doordarshan.

 Her iconic hairstyle, a short bob with a front fringe, was popularly known as the “Baby Shalini hair cut”.

+Three of the siblings Shalini, Shamili and Richard Rishi acted as child artists in the 1990 Telugu language blockbuster film Jagadeka Veerudu Athiloka Sundari.

 Shalini soon went to study, and she returned to acting with Aniyathipravu, which was a blockbuster.
 In her next film Kaliyoonjal (1997), she co-starred with Mammootty and Dileep and it released to mixed reviews.
-After the success of the Malayalam Aniyathipravu, Fazil remade it in Tamil as Kadhalukku Mariyadhai (1997).
+After the success of the Malayalam Aniyathipravu, Fazil remade it in Tamil as Kadhalukku Mariyadhai (1997) with Vijay.
 Initially, Fazil was keen on casting a débutante in the lead female role, but Shalini insisted that she should also star in the Tamil version.
-Like the Malayalam version, Kadhalukku Mariyadhai was also a blockbuster, and Shalini’s performance was also praised with Indolink.com recommending the film and citing that "Shalini returns in this film with a good performance".
+Like the Malayalam version, Kadhalukku Mariyadhai was also a blockbuster, and Shalini's performance was also praised with Indolink.com recommending the film and citing that "Shalini returns in this film with a good performance".